jackinthebox52/network-monitor/README.md

 ### Setting Up Cron Jobs (Optional)

-To enable automatic monitoring and monthly resets, create a cron file:
+To enable automatic monitoring and monthly resets, create a cron file (This file is created automatically if you run the installer):

 ```bash
 sudo nano /etc/cron.d/network-monitor